Hyperbolic Random Forests: Conclusion

 \section{Conclusion}

-We presented HoroRF, a random forest algorithm in hyperbolic space.
-Its trees are constructed by repeated application of the \texttt{HoroSplitter}, which finds horosphere-based splits with high information gain.
+We present HoroRF, a random forest algorithm in hyperbolic space.
+HoroRF constructs its trees by repeated application of the \texttt{HoroSplitter}, which finds horosphere-based splits with high information gain.
 We show the benefits of additional components aimed at improving performance on imbalanced and multi-class datasets.
-Extensive experiments on two established and one newly introduced benchmark show its superiority over both existing hyperbolic classifiers as well as their Euclidean counterparts.
+Extensive experiments on two established and one newly introduced benchmark show its effectiveness over both existing hyperbolic classifiers as well as their Euclidean counterparts.

 Further advances in hyperbolic classification can easily be incorporated into the framework, as HoroRF is in no way restricted to a single type of classifier.
-In future work, we aim to investigate the benefits of combining multiple types of splits, for example by including hyperbolic logistic regression to provide additional splits to include next to the horosphere splits.
+In future work, we aim to investigate the benefits of combining multiple types of splits, for example by including hyperbolic logistic regression to provide additional split options to include next to the horosphere splits.
+We furthermore expect that any improvement in optimization of HoroSVM as splitting operation, akin to hyper-optimized libraries for Euclidean SVMs~\citep{chang2011libsvm}, will have direct benefits for HoroRF, especially when dealing with many classes.